 A detailed molecular analysis of Papi's tumor would take a couple of weeks.
 But especially since Papi's case involved metastasis — which occurs in less than 10% of tumors like Papi's — the team decided to start him on vemurafenib if it came back showing a V600E mutation.

 If the analysis showed another type of BRAF mutation, there was a good chance traditional chemotherapy would do the job.
 Still, other options remained.
-Since all low-grade gliomas exploit the MAPK pathway, Dr. Hoffman could potentially try a MEK inhibitor, a drug that interferes with that pathway's functioning.
+Since all low-grade gliomas exploit the MAPK pathway, our team could potentially try a MEK inhibitor, a drug that interferes with that pathway's functioning.

 "Pediatric trials for MEK inhibitors are finishing now and showing more and more how successful patients with BRAF alterations can be," says Jean Mulcahy Levy, MD, the Neuro-Oncology Program's main low-grade glioma researcher.
 "We're considering moving those to the front lines as well."